anupam-kumar-krishnan/Namaste-JavaScript/Namaste JavaScript 🙏 Season - 1/Ep.1 How JavaScript Works🔥 & Execution Context.md

 **Definition:**<br>
 > "JavaScript is a lightweight, interpreted, object-oriented scripting language used primarily to add interactivity and dynamic features to web pages.
 It can also be used for server-side development with Node.js and building other applications."

+> JavaScript is a high-level, interpreted programming language primarily used to build interactive and dynamic web applications.
+It runs in the browser and also on the server using environments like Node.js.

 **Uses:** <br>
 > "JavaScript is essential for front-end web development, enabling interactive user interfaces, animations, form validation, and real-time updates without page reloads.
 With Node.js, it's used for server-side development, building web and mobile applications, and even game development."